 INME 4005.
 MECHANISM DESIGN.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: INGE 3032 and INGE 3017.
+Prerequisites: INGE 3032 and INGE 3017 and INME 3810.

-Fundamental concepts in the design of mechanism including synthesis, and kinematic and kinetic analysis.
-Mechanisms to be studied include linkages, cams, gears, gear trains, and flexible connectors.
+Fundamentals of mechanism including synthesis and analysis kinematics and kinetic.
+Mechanisms to be studied in this course include linkages, cams, gear trains, and flexible connectors.